ifwrong/sqliteadmin-ui/README.md

 # SQLiteAdmin UI

-Front-end to interact with a SQLite database running on a server.
+Front-end to interact with a SQLite database using the [SQLiteAdmin](https://github.com/joelseq/sqliteadmin-go) CLI or Go package.

 ## Installing